 If your vehicle becomes stuck in mud, sand, or snow, it can often be moved by a rocking motion.
 Turn your steering wheel right and left to clear the area around the front wheels.
 Then shift back and forth between RE-VERSE and FIRST gear.
-Usually the least accelerator pedal pressure to maintain the rocking motion without spinning the wheels is most effective.
+Using minimal accelerator pedal pressure to maintain the rocking motion, without spinning the wheels, is most effective.

-If your vehicle is equipped with Traction Control, turn the system to Partial OFF before attempting to "rock" the vehicle.
-Refer to "Partial Off Mode" under "Electronic Stability Program (ESP)" in Section 5 of this manual.
+NOTE: If your vehicle is equipped with Electronic Stability Control (ESC), turn the system to Partial OFF before attempting to "rock" the vehicle.
+Refer to "Electronic Brake Control" in "Starting and Operating" for further information.